minispooner/minispooner/README.md

 I've been working in security since about 2014 in large professional environments.
-Research, exploit, build POC, scale, pop, post x, reach objectives, readout to execs
+Research, exploit dev, scale; pop, post-x, reach objectives, readout to execs, the whole shebang.

-I'm interested in building skills and publishing content that can further my career
+I use my GitHub to share content that can aid the OffSec industry.

 <!---
 minispooner/minispooner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.